 The Board of Education shall implement a Section 125 premium conversion plan for such contributions.
-The Board shall contribute the remaining portion of the cost for these benefits. f.
-The Patient Protection and Affordable Care Act ("PPACA") has set forth the imposition of an excise tax related to employer provided health insurance plans that exceed certain value thresholds.
+The Board shall contribute the remaining portion of the cost for these benefits.

+f.
 Should any federal or state statute or regulation be mandated to take effect during the term of this Agreement that triggers the imposition of an excise tax with respect to any of the contractually agreed upon insurance plans offered herein, the parties agree to reopen negotiations related solely to the health insurance plans and the payment of any applicable excise tax.
 No other provision of the contract shall be reopened.

-HDHP-HSA Plan Cost Shares Provisions In-Network Out-of Network Annual Deductible (individual/aggregate family) \$2,000/\$4,000 Co-insurance 100% 20/80% after deductible, up to co- insurance maximum Annual Out-of-Pocket Maximum \$2,000 individual \$4,000 individual (includes deductible and out-of-network coverage/\$4,000 coverage/\$8,000 co-insurance if applicable) family coverage family coverage Lifetime Maximum Unlimited \$1,000,000 20% after deductible, Preventive Care Deductible not subject to co- 6 applicable insurance limits Prescription Drug Coverage Treated as any other medical expense/100% after deductible
+HDHP-HSA Plan Cost Shares Provisions In-Network Out-of Network Annual Deductible (individual/aggregate family) \$2,000/\$4,000 Co-insurance 100% 20/80% after deductible, up to co-insurance maximum Annual Out-of-Pocket Maximum \$2,000 individual \$4,000 individual (includes deductible and out-of-network coverage/\$4,000 coverage/\$8,000 co-insurance if applicable) family coverage family coverage Lifetime Maximum Unlimited \$1,000,000 20% after deductible, Preventive Care Deductible not subject to co- applicable insurance limits Prescription Drug Coverage Treated as any other medical expense/100% after deductible